mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/Postfix/index.md

 ## Servers and Services > Postfix

-You may need to send an email using PHP, to do so you have to configure and start Postfix.
+You may need to send an email using PHP.
+To do so you have to configure and start Postfix.
 An easy way getting Postfix to run is using the configuration tool built into MAMP PRO.

 ![MAMP](/en/MAMP-PRO-Mac/Servers-and-Services/Postfix/Postfix.png)